 Getting involved in local community activities or volunteering can boost teenagers’ confidence and self-esteem and help them build new skills.
 You can get your child started by taking part as a family or by helping your child find activities that interest her.

-Community activity and civic responsibility
+Community activities and civic responsibility

 Community activity is part of ‘civic responsibility’.
-It’s about doing things in our community because we want to or we feel we should, rather than because we have to by law.
+It’s about doing things in our community because we want to or feel we should, rather than because we have to by law.

 - joining a Surf Life Saving Club, a scouting group or a local environmental or clean-up group